tminarcin3/FieldSync/README.md

 There are many possible improvements here:

+- Implement better page routing.
+Given more time, I could probably put together a more elegant way to pass users around via the React Router.
+- Could add another table for company so it maps better to the external API.
+- Fix the Google maps API.
+Currently only one marker shows on the map.
 - Add update/delete functions to be able to manage the user info better.
 - Handle the duplicate user entries a bit better.
 For now, it just prints to the log.
 - Add security.
 Most of the urls use http as opposed to https.